PelleLille/hsl-docs/functions.rst

   .. function:: FFI.func(name, arguments, returntype)

     The name of the function to load, use :func:`FFI.type` to define the correct function signature.
-If the function is not found none is returned.
+If the function is not found, None is returned.

     :param string name: the function name
     :param FFIType arguments: the list of argument types